 - Thermal energy storage

-The Energy Division team is focused on technologies for thermal energy conversion and utilization; in particular, the low grade heat from renewable energy sources (solar and geothermal) and the waste heat from industrial processes.
-Many industrial processes produce immense amounts of thermal energy, albeit at low temperatures for which the Carnot efficiency that limits conversion to power is inherently low.
-The conversion of low grade heat into electricity can be achieved by means of Organic Rankine Cycle (ORC) systems, which are capable of converting this low grade heat more efficiently compared to conventional steam Rankine cycle systems.
+The Energy Division team focuses on technologies for thermal energy conversion and utilisation; in particular low- to medium-grade heat from renewable energy sources (solar and geothermal) and the waste heat from industrial processes.
+Many industrial processes produce immense amounts of thermal energy, albeit at low- to medium-temperatures for which the Carnot efficiency that limits conversion to power is inherently low.
+The conversion of the thermal energy into electricity can be achieved by means of Organic Rankine Cycle (ORC) systems and supercritical CO2 cycle (S-CO2) systems, which are capable of converting this low- to medium-grade heat more efficiently compared to conventional steam Rankine cycle systems.

 Alternative heat engines for the conversion of low-grade heat to useful work are also being researched.
 The Energy Division is involved in the European Up-THERM project, which is aiming to provide an affordable alternative to conventional heat engine prime-movers for combined heat and power (CHP) applications (for more information see the Up-THERM project summary).

 The CEP group is also involved in the research activities of the UNIHEAT project under Theme 4 - Thermodynamic power generation cycles for improved energy efficiency.
-UNIHEAT aims to increase the energy efficiency of several processes in oil refineries in addition to upstream and downstream operations (for more information see the UNIHEAT project website).
+UNIHEAT aims to increase the energy efficiency of several processes in oil refineries in addition to upstream and downstream operations (for more information see here).

 The group is also leading the “Energy-Use Minimisation via High Performance Heat-Power-Cooling Conversion and Integration: A Holistic Molecules to Technologies to Systems Approach” project (iHPC).
 The project is a four-year multidisciplinary project funded by the Engineering and Physical Sciences Research Council (EPSRC) aimed at minimising primary-energy use in UK industry with next-generation technological solutions for waste heat recovery and conversion to power or cooling.